 There’s a lot of misinformation when it comes to life insurance — especially for customers with pre-existing conditions.
 Learn what to expect when applying for a policy so you can get the best deal.

-Life insurance myths
+Popular life insurance myths

 There’s a lot of confusion around life insurance.
 While it can be a complex product, it has a simple purpose: to provide for your loved ones when you’re gone.